shoui520/shoui520.github.io/docs/routine.md

 You will also have a fresh batch of 20 new cards!

 Please make sure you do Anki every day!

-**Q: Why does UsagiSpoon recommend Core instead of Tango?**

-A: Short answer: You learn more with Core.

-Core teaches a new word with each card.
-The order of words is optimized for anime and visual novels because it teaches the most common words from them.
-Tango on the other hand, has tons of cards that do not introduce new words, and repeats a lot of similar sentences. ← IMO this is just inefficient.
-Tango also has weird English translations and stuff.

-While I was writing this day of UsagiSpoon I originally wrote the entire thing showing you how to use the Tango deck.
-But I had to point out "Hey don't look at the translations!", and "There are a lot of words you will probably never see in anime..." etc, etc. So in the end I saw how the Core deck was better and decided to use that.

-While Core is significantly more difficult (obviously!
-It is actually introducing something new with every single card) but it will benefit you more than using Tango.

 **Q: Should I worry if I forget a lot?**